gokavarapu-M/CS425/Assignments/A2/Readme.md

    - Implemented `extract_next_nameservers` function to parse NS records from the authority section.
    - Extracted NS hostnames and resolved them to IP addresses using `dns.resolver.resolve(ns, "A")`.
 3. **Iterative DNS Resolution Process**
-   - Besides the given template we implemented for loop over nameserver list if one fails we check with other.
+   - Besides the given template, a loop is implemented over the nameserver list such that if one nameserver fails (or times out), the resolver checks with the next available server.
    - We also printed error when server not respond or time out
    - Started resolution from root servers.
    - Queried nameservers in a loop, extracting and resolving NS records at each stage (ROOT → TLD → AUTH).